 So why this splurge of useless information?
 Well, recently I've started taking the idea of thin places seriously.
 Being a good Baptist up to this point in my journey, I've never before been into bells and smells, regimented prayer times and other such religious paraphernalia, but in the words of Oz's favourite wicked witch, "something has changed within me."
 Since we started Llan back in September 2012, I thought it would be a good idea to try and establish a rhythm of prayer, as it seemed like the kind of thing a monk would do.
 So I invited anyone who was up for it to meet at The Gate at 8.15am to pray a morning office.
 Initially it was just me and one other from the community who attended, and now seven months on it's still just me and one other.
 Oh well.
 But that's not the point I want to make here.

 Many folk might see having to come to a same place every day to say the same prayers as just another religious rule that doesn't mean anything, but in all honesty that is not my experience.
 Coming to this same place at this same time, going through the ritual of setting up our makeshift chapel (complete with print of Rembrandt's Return Of The Prodigal Son, stone Celtic cross and tea light), spending moments in silence to bring to mind God's love that is "new every morning", saying the same words from psalms and other ancient sources, holding our loved ones before God....it becomes something more than the sum of its parts.
 The light begins to represent God's presence with you in that place, the words begin to seep into your inner being and set your soul on fire with their truth, the picture begins to speak of God's mercy in a language that communicates directly with your spirit.
 That place, that time, that rhythm...it has become a thin place for me, a place where I meet with God.
+I really, really hope that more people will come to see the mystery and power in rhythms and practises like this.
+They're not dead, they're very much alive.
+Thin places may not be found on a hill in Suffolk under a full moon any more, instead they can be found literally anywhere folk are able and willing to open themselves to the Ancient Spirit.

 Learning from the past, adapting for the present, stepping into the future.